Loading

 Fees

 Fees to participate in a day-trip are based on a per-person charge of $15 each.
 Multi-day treks will apply a $15/person/day fee.
-A 50% discount will be applied to crews impacted by COVID-19 during the summer of 2020.

 Units can reschedule due to inclement weather.
 There are no refunds for no-shows or cancellations less than 7 days before their scheduled trek.